joelwross/tutorials/src/css-frameworks/index.md

 <p data-height="200" data-theme-id="dark" data-slug-hash="mEabJR" data-default-tab="result" data-user="drstearns" data-embed-version="2" class="codepen">See the Pen <a href="https://codepen.io/drstearns/pen/mEabJR/">Bootstrap Grid 3</a> by Dave Stearns (<a href="http://codepen.io/drstearns">@drstearns</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

+See the [Bootstrap grid system documentation](http://getbootstrap.com/css/#grid) for more details.

 ## Keep Learning

-This has only scratch the surface of what you can do with a CSS framework like [Bootstrap](http://getbootstrap.com/css/), [Foundation](http://foundation.zurb.com/sites/docs/), [Materialize](http://materializecss.com/getting-started.html), or [Material Design Lite](https://getmdl.io/started/index.html).
+This has only scratched the surface of what you can do with a CSS framework like [Bootstrap](http://getbootstrap.com/css/), [Foundation](http://foundation.zurb.com/sites/docs/), [Materialize](http://materializecss.com/getting-started.html), or [Material Design Lite](https://getmdl.io/started/index.html).
 To learn more, see their respective documentation.